 It takes many years to develop leukemia from radiation exposure.
 Most people treated for cancer with radiation do not develop leukemia.
 Most patients with CML have not been exposed to radiation.

 CML most often occurs in middle-age adults and in children.

 Chronic myelogenous leukemia is grouped into several phases:

 The chronic phase can last for months or years.
 The disease may have few or no symptoms during this time.
-Most people are diagnosed during this stage, when they are having blood tests done for other reasons.
+Most people are diagnosed during this stage, when they have blood tests done for other reasons.

 Untreated CML leads to the blast crisis phase.
 Bleeding and infection may occur due to bone marrow failure.

 Other possible symptoms of a blast crisis include: